- The AF grade is equivalent to the grade of F in the determination of grade point averages and academic standing (Effective spring, 2017).

 AU: Students wishing to regularly attend a course, but not receive credit, may register as an auditor, with the approval of the dean and the instructor.
 Auditors have no claim on the time or service of the instructor.
 Students must meet minimum levels of performance set by the instructor at the time of registration in order to receive an audit grade.
 Tuition is charged at the applicable rate.
 Under no circumstances will changes be made after the add/drop period to allow credit for courses audited.
 Graduate College tuition scholarships do not cover courses taken for Audit.

 INC: This grade may be assigned when course work is not completed for reasons beyond the student's control.
-Incompletes require the approval of the student's Dean.
+Incompletes require the approval of the student's college/school dean.
 The incomplete course requirement will be satisfied at the earliest possible date, but not longer than the beginning of the corresponding semester of the next academic year.
 In cases of laboratory assignments, the student must complete all work the first time that the laboratory experience is offered again.
-Instructors will fill out an electronic incomplete grade exception request to the student's Dean and include the reason for the incomplete as well as the completion date agreed to by the student and instructor.
-It is the student's responsibility to learn from the student's Dean whether the request has been approved, the expected date of completion, and, from the instructor, the nature of all outstanding requirements.
-Incompletes may be approved for the following reasons: medical, personal tragedy or academic.
+Instructors will fill out an electronic incomplete grade exception request to the student's college/school dean and include the reason for the incomplete as well as the completion date agreed to by the student and instructor.
+It is the student's responsibility to learn from the student's college/school dean whether the request has been approved, the expected date of completion, and, from the instructor, the nature of all outstanding requirements.
+Incompletes may be approved due to extenuating medical, academic, or personal circumstances beyond the student’s control.
+An incomplete can only be issued with the agreement of the Dean’s office, the faculty member, and the student.
+The student’s Dean’s office is responsible for deciding whether a student’s circumstances meet the criteria for an incomplete, after which the faculty member should use the guidelines below to determine whether to offer the incomplete, and set the time frame for completion.

 P/NP: Degree program students, not on academic trial, are permitted to take up to six courses (or as many courses as they have semesters remaining for future transfer students) on a pass/no pass basis, beginning in their sophomore year.
 Courses in the student's major department, either for the major or for the degree, and courses satisfying distribution requirements of a department may not be taken on a pass/no pass basis.
 This option may be used without condition for free electives.
 It also may be used for physical education (activity) courses, whether taken to fulfill a requirement or as electives, and shall not be counted as a part of the six standard courses described above.